vitessio/arewefastyet/docs/arewefastyet_macrobench_run.md

       --macrobench-sysbench-executable string      Path to the sysbench binary.
       --macrobench-type Type                       Type of macro benchmark.
-      --macrobench-vtgate-planner-version string   Vtgate planner version running on Vitess --macrobench-working-directory string        Directory on which to execute sysbench.
+      --macrobench-vtgate-planner-version string   Vtgate planner version running on Vitess --macrobench-vtgate-web-ports strings        List of the web port for each VTGate.
+      --macrobench-working-directory string        Directory on which to execute sysbench.
       --macrobench-workload-path string            Path to the workload used by sysbench.
       --planetscale-db-branch string               PlanetscaleDB branch to use. (default "main")